Student loan debt is a tricky beast.

 Upstart is geared toward recent and upcoming college graduates, so it evaluates your potential based on factors that include what college you attended, your GPA, and even your SAT scores.
 This means borrowers who have not had the time to build a credit history can use their academic history and other proof of financial responsibility to qualify for a refinance.
 However, if you do have a credit score, it must be at least 640 in order for you to be eligible for an Upstart loan.

 Upstart is a peer-to-peer lending platform that connects borrowers with accredited investors who fund their loans.
 The platform charges an origination fee that varies based upon the borrower’s history and underwriting.
-In addition, all loans are for a term of three years, and there is a minimum of $3,000 and a maximum of $35,000 on loans.
+In addition, all loans are either for a term of three or five years, and there is a minimum of $1,000 and a maximum of $50,000 on loans.